enkidevs/curriculum/mongodb/intro/crud/querying-a-collection-5.md

 );
 ```

-Similarly to `updateOne`, this method allows us to search through collection for a document matching the given `filter` and modify the first one using the provided `update`.
+Similarly to `updateOne()`, this method allows us to search through collection for a document matching the given `filter` and modify the first one using the provided `update`.
-, and the `options` argument is used to control the `findOneAndUpdate()` method.
 The only required arguments are `filter` and `update`, and we will focus on these for this insight.

-For instance, the query below searches for the first pokémon of `type: "Water"` and increases its `power` by `15`:
+For instance, the query below searches for the first pokémon of `type: "Water"` and increases its `power` by 15:
 ```javascript
 db.pokemon.findOneAndUpdate(
   { type: "Water" },